HSCs collected from matched healthy donor

 The patient is prepared to receive a hematopoietic stem cell transplant and HSCs are collected from a matched, healthy donor.

-Genome engineering is used to removed desired surface targets
+Genome engineering is used to remove desired surface targets

 Patient receives Vor eHSC transplant